You will pay in-state/in province tuition/fees directly to your host campus.

 Consumer and Family Studies: Consumer Sciences/Services, Family Science/Services

-Earth Sciences: Earth Science, Geohydrology, Geology, Geosciences, Paleontology, Snow Science
+Earth Sciences: Astronomy, Astrophysics, Earth Science, Geohydrology, Geology, Geosciences, Paleontology, Planetary and Space Sciences, Snow Science

 Education: Child Development, Early Childhood, Elementary Education, Health Education, Human Development, Mathematics, Reading, Science, Secondary Education, Special Education, Technology Education